BenTaylorPublic/screeps/README.md

         Message Type (Attention, Stages, Defense)
         Message
     Reports should be emailed if I don't use "report" for 21 days (3 weeks)

-Mining minerals and directly selling them

-Empire should have creeps
-    Attacking creeps should it in it
-    And claimers (not in myTravelingCreeps on root myMemory)

 Writing on a room sign via a flag
 ```